-By checking the "Status" box you make the customer visible.
-If you remove the check box, the customer will no longer be displayed.
+By ticking the "Status" box you make the customer visible.
+If you remove the tick, the customer will no longer be displayed.

 You can select customers with the scroll bar on the side or you can enter a name in the "Name" field and then select.